 I went on to qualify as a pilates teacher, then yoga teacher, working mainly 1:1 with clients.
 Although I had no intention at that point of working with those with eating disorders, I found that these clients were finding me!
 Because of my background I found it easy to talk and see beyond the disorder.
 Through the work we were doing, I saw the changes in them and that the disorder was having less of a hold on them.
 I knew that this was my path.

 I went on to qualify as a Therapeutic NLP practitioner and have continued to deepen my therapeutic knowledge, skills & practice.
+I am currently training as a psychotherapist.

 Outside of work I enjoy writing, drawing, cooking, mountain biking, trail running, snowboarding and pyjama days.